miguelgilmartinez/rabbit/README.md

 composer require php-amqplib/rabbitmq-bundle
 composer require annotations

-# This below if for creating random data.
+# This below only for creating random data.
 # Do not use this for production.
 composer require fzaninotto/faker
 ```